YashJain04/Information-Retrieval-System-2/README.md

 - Our 2 neural models were: ELECTRA & MINI-LM
 - Run `main.py` for TITLE + TEXT or `main_head.py` for only TITLE
 - All scores listed can be seen at [Scores](#comparing-results-title-vs-title--text-)
-- Our evaluation/explaination can be seen at [Evaluation](#evaluation--explaination-of-model-performance-️)
+- Our evaluation/explaination can be seen at [Evaluation & Explaination of Model Performance/DSA/Optimization](#evaluation-of-model-performance--explaination-of-dsaoptimization-️)
 - Sample runs can be found in the `Sample_Runs` folder and images can be seen there as well

 ## Students Information: 📖